[2024] From classic to hidden gems! Recommended Dates in Kyoto...

 The Nintendo Museum in Kokura, Uji is accessible by train.
 From Kyoto Station, take the Kintetsu Kyoto Line to the nearest Kokura Station, which takes about 20 minutes!
 From Osaka Station, first take the JR line to Kyoto Station.
 From Osaka Station, take the JR line to Kyoto Station, then transfer to the Kintetsu Kyoto Line to Kokura Station.
 It is a leisurely 5-minute walk from Kokura Station.
 There are no parking lots or bicycle parking lots, so please use public transportation.

-First, pass through the security gate with the QR ticket you reserved in advance and receive an entrance pass.
-The entrance pass with an illustration of Mario and your name printed on it will get you excited!
+First, you will pass through the security gate with the QR ticket you reserved in advance and receive an entrance pass.
+You will be excited to see the entrance pass with an illustration of Mario and your name printed on it!

 Each person is given 10 coins on their admission card, which can be used at the hands-on exhibits on the first floor.
 I can't stop worrying and getting excited about which exhibit to use them for.